dapperwalze/dapperwalze/README.md

 ### Hi, I'm Walter Ifeakanwa 👋

-## I'm a FrontEnd Engineer, Technology Enthusiast and a Gamer.
+## I'm a Software Engineer, Technology Enthusiast and a Gamer.

 - 🔭 I’m currently advancing my knowledge
 - 👯 I’m looking to collaborate more on open source projects